Key Elements of the CARES Act

 The dominance of the stock market by a handful of companies continues.
 The 5 largest firms now comprise 18% of the capitalization of the market, far in excess of anything seen over at least the past 25 years.

 The world endured an uncomfortable degree of political uncertainty, much revolving around US efforts to remake the world trading/economic order.
 Despite the apparent momentum behind populist leaders in several countries, corporate influence and profits remain at astounding levels.
 Despite much turmoil, conditions favor investors and the stock market’s strong result in 2019 evidences this.

-Most national economic statistics were relatively strong.
-The year was exceptionally positive for the American economy and consumer.
-Moderate growth continued, purchasing power gathered strength due to low inflation, and wages rose a bit faster than in previous years as the employment market continued to expand and participation increased.
+The year was positive for the American economy and consumer, although growth slowed noticeably as the year wore on.
+Purchasing power gathered strength due to low inflation, and wages rose a bit faster than in previous years as unemployment fell to levels considered impossible just a few years ago.